open-strengths/stem-generation/README.md

 ```
 The terminal output will tell you which port the server is running on.
 It may automatically open your browser to the right url.
-Navigate to the notebook file, `cos_sims.ipynb` in your browser and open it.
+Navigate to the notebook file, `src/cos_sims.ipynb` in your browser and open it.